shalm/NanoCraft-FIBStream/README.md

 The GUI of NanoCraft-FIBstream is developed using the Matlab GUIDE library.
 The main codes are written as Matlab scripts.
 The GUI and the scripts are then compiled.

 ## Credits
-Ran Cui developed the Matlab code and GUI as well as tested the tool Mikhail Shalaginov desinged and tested the tool Alexander Kildishev supervised the project
+Ran Cui developed the Matlab code and GUI as well as tested the tool<br>
+Mikhail Shalaginov desinged and tested the tool<br>
+Alexander Kildishev supervised the project<br>